VeruGHub/foreverplots/README.md

 # foreverplots
-For these essential plots for our articles
+For those essential plots for our articles